 - What can communities do to respond positively to these changes?

-I currently have three main projects:
+I currently have two main projects:

 - characterizing diversity in the food system, particularly in plant seeds/animal genetics, high-protein foods, and alcoholic beverages

 - bridging information gaps between food system actors, including the use of 'ecolabels'